DigitalMeatbag/earhole/README.md

 3. Run `dotnet run`
 4. The application window will open
 5. Play audio on your system to see the visualization
-6. Use F/F11 for fullscreen, Q/Esc to quit
+6. Use F/F11 for fullscreen, Q/Esc to quit, ` to open the mode menu

 ### Option 2: Download Pre-built Executable (Standalone)